-Concentration of Credit Risk: Most of the Corporation's business activity is with customers located within west-central Indiana, east-central Illinois, western Kentucky, and middle and western Tennessee.
+Concentration of Credit Risk: Most of the Corporation's business activity is with customers located within west-central Indiana, east-central Illinois, western Kentucky, middle and eastern Tennessee, and northern Georgia.
 Therefore, the Corporation's exposure to credit risk is significantly affected by changes in the economy of this area.
 A major economic downturn in this area would have a negative effect on the Corporation's loan portfolio.